 Shopify Email Setup: 2 Options To Get The Job Done

-In order to have everything ready for launching an online store, you will need a professional email address for communication with clients and email marketing purposes.
+In order to have everything ready for launching an online store (on one of the top ecommerce platforms), you will need a professional email address for communication with clients and email marketing purposes.

 This is important for shaping your company’s brand and strengthening its credibility.